-Some automatic transmission vehicles may be equipped with a "Transmission Power Take-Off Provision", Option Code 62R.
-These vehicles have a special transmission that includes a port on the left hand side to mount an aftermarket PTO, an internal PTO gear, and calibration for PTO usage.
-The actual PTO and related equipment is not offered by Ford Motor Company, but is installed by the aftermarket.
+Some vehicles with an automatic transmission may be equipped with a "Transmission Power Take-Off Provision", Option Code 62R.
+These vehicles have a special transmission that includes a port on the left-hand side to mount an aftermarket PTO, an internal PTO gear, and calibration for PTO usage.
+The actual PTO and related equipment is not offered by Ford Motor Company, but is installed by an aftermarket source.
 The PTO gear in the transmission will drive the aftermarket PTO while driving the vehicle.
 Therefore, some additional gear noise that may result is normal.
 Also, the transmission upshift and downshift schedules will be reduced by about 15% and may result in a firmer shift feel during PTO mobile applications.